iptq/deductive-failures-hsf/450_cats.md

 > cats_51474229fe0d9bbd8da500fe3f74b383d175cee1.zip

+Since I was the only one on the team to have not-crappy internet, I ended up solving it myself.
 Aside from taking forever to download, this problem actually wasn't too bad.

 ![cats0.png](files/cats0.png)